getyourguide/se-tech-challenge/README.md

     - rating
     - whether it has a special offer or not
     - the activity's supplier name and their location
-- You need to decide if the filtering logic should be implemented on the client or on the server.
+- You need to decide if the filtering logic should be implemented on the client or on the server: please make sure you implement this business logic on the application that you would like to be reviewed.
-- Please ensure that the project can be run locally with the given Docker compose file with `docker compose up --build`.
+- Please ensure that the FULL project can be run locally with the given Docker compose file with `docker compose up --build`.
 Modify, add any dependencies as required
 - Add notes on your architectural decisions.
 - Please also document any features/improvements you left out in favor of time, preferably with sufficient details on "what, why & how".
 - Additionally, make sure any assumptions you made are noted down.